History

 In the spring of 1997, a group of Sonoma educators, representing decades of experience, endeavored to bring a “renaissance in education” to the Sonoma Valley.
 Their vision integrated high standards in academic achievement, with a balanced view of a young person’s learning and personal growth.

-This “dream school” would support children not only in their academic growth, but also in their appreciation of art, language and athletics, and most importantly, their exploration of faith, character, and commitment to the community.
+This “dream school” would support children not only in their academic growth, but also in their appreciation of art, language and athletics, and most importantly, their exploration of moral character and commitment to the community.

 The first ten years of the school’s life were spent in the Sonoma Community Center, where each day, a group of intrepid parents, teachers and students would set up and take down the tables and chairs that made up their classrooms.
 Following a successful capital campaign, the school moved to its modern and spacious campus on south Broadway in 2006.